Youssefb89/HopIn/docs/backend-setup.md

 ## 9. Real data you should add

-At minimum, I suggest:
+At minimum, this is the suggested order:

 1. seed the 8 profiles
+2. create an auth account from `Sign Up` or log in from `Log In`
-2. save at least 1 vehicle for each driver or `both` user
+3. save at least 1 vehicle for each driver or `both` user
-3. add a few rides
+4. add a few rides
-4. then test booking requests and accepted rides
+5. then test booking requests and accepted rides

 ## 10. Small Mermaid summary